 3.4.5 Learner drivers must not drive within University grounds, whether accompanied by an instructor or not.

 3.4.6 Drivers must observe the speed limit of 20 mph.

 3.4.7 Drivers of vehicles must stop when signalled to do so by any duly authorised member of the University staff.

 3.5 Regulations Relating to the Use of Sports Facilities

 3.5.1 Students must have paid the appropriate fee or possess the appropriate membership status to be eligible to use sports facilities.

 3.5.2 Students must be prepared to produce their membership cards on request by a member of the Sports Centre Staff.

 3.5.3 Students must be appropriately dressed for their sports activity.

 3.5.4 Students must ensure that their equipment conforms to the safety specifications laid down by the governing body of their sport.

-3.5.5 Students who have a medical condition that is likely to put them at risk during physical activity must inform the person responsible for that activity.
+3.5.5 Students who have a medical condition that is likely to put them or others at risk during physical activity must inform the person responsible for that activity.